axjv/Input-Switcher/README.md

 # Input Switcher and more
 Addons for Tree of Savior.

 ## Addons

+#### battlemode

+No more frames in the way of targeting.

+* /bm - toggles battle mode
+* /bm config toggles configuration mode

 #### regentimer

 Infinite SP with the power of sitting.